COSIMA/cosima-recipes/paper/paper.md

 configurations internationally — not only within physical oceanography but also across adjacent disciplines such as marine ecology [@FierroArcos2023], where researchers have used it as an entry point to ACCESS model output.
-This reach has facilitated well over
+This accessibility has facilitated well over
 [100 peer-reviewed papers](https://scholar.google.com/citations?hl=en&user=inVqu_4AAAAJ)
-and more than 20 PhD projects to completion.
+and more than 20 PhD projects to completion to date.

 # Author Order